JJ/hoborg/text/text.md

 there, from the real Land of the Free to the purported Land of the Free, was to sail from Pensacola.

-So it was Noah's Ark all over again, as the Guy the circus manager said at least one zillion times before, during and after boarding.
+So it was Noah's Ark all over again, as  Boris the circus manager said at least one zillion times before, during and after boarding.
 Not that we did not know already that all that Noah stuff was a big steaming pile of elephant dung, but if you put lions and horses and bearded women